Close Menu

 The major thing you’ll need to do is make sure the unit is as close to 12 degrees tilt and 0 degrees roll as possible.

-Dilaing in Tilt and Roll
+Dialing in Tilt and Roll

 The app makes it easy to see in real time exactly where the unit stands in this regard.

-The problem with dialing this in, comes down to the stand design.
+The problem with dialing this in comes down to the stand design.

 It basically flicks out from a recessed position in the unit itself.
 It looks sleek and is great for storage, but if you’re trying to set up the unit on anything less than perfectly level ground, getting the Tilt and Roll to fall in line can be tricky.